coder/docs/admin/access-control/organizations.md

 description: Learn how to manage organization roles.
 ---

-Like [User roles](users/user-roles.md), members of an [organization](../organizations.md) can be assigned different roles.
+Members of an [organization](../organizations.md) can be assigned different roles, which function like [user roles](users/user-roles.md).
 There are two roles available:

 <table>
     <thead>